hansroland/reflex-dom-inbits/tutorial.md

                      , _textInputConfig_attributes :: Dynamic t (Map Text Text) }
 ~~~

-and it also defines a data type for the resulting DOM element:
+and the element record is defined as:

 ~~~ { .haskell }
 data TextInput t